giriprasadthampyEY/wt-js-libs/docs/reference.md

 once any data field is accessed for the first time.
-Also the recursive `StoragePointer`s are created here only after the contents of the data is known, because we need to know the url to be able to instantiate the appropariate `StoragePointer`.
+Also the recursive `StoragePointer`s are created here only after the contents of the data is known, because we need to know the uri to be able to instantiate the appropariate `StoragePointer`.

 This behaviour might change in a way that we are able to